charliecao77/assignment_cloudformation/README.md

  - Monitor the bucket content
    - show the prefix as EC2 instance id
    - show the log files under the prefix,ex: *.gz
-   - the log file number is increasing with time
+   - the log file number is increasing with time estimate
- - Login the EC2 instance with the key file LoginAssignmentEC2.pem
- -